cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

   Layout<Shape<_8, Int<kBlockKSmem>>, Stride<Int<kBlockKSmem>, _1>>{}));
 ```

-These constants are the same as what we defined in earlier sections, except the source code handles hdims 32 and 96 with a smaller `kBlockKSmem` and `kSwizzle` to fit the tile shapes.
-Since the SMEM width is only 32 halfs, we only have bank conflicts if we access more than two rows at a time per warp.
-We now only have $32 / 8 = 4$ columns per 128-bit load, and we only need to permute every group of two rows.
-Therefore, we can use `Swizzle<2, 3, 3>` as we see above.
+These are the same constants from [`kBlockSmem`](#kblocksmem).
+The hdim=32/96 path uses `Swizzle<2,3,3>` instead of `<3,3,3>` because the SMEM row is only 32 halfs wide -- 4 columns per 128-bit load, two rows per bit-mask row -- enough to clear conflicts without the wider permutation.

-However, we now notice that our row and column bits S and B are no longer adjacent:
+However, we can notice that our row and column bits S and B are no longer adjacent:

 ![Swizzle bit masks for <3,3,3> and <2,3,3>.](swizzle_233_333.png)